patlee12/user-management/README.md

 #### Manual Cert Support

-If you're providing your own SSL certificates, do the following:
+If you're providing your own SSL certificates, pick to use manual certs in prompt.
+Or if you want to edit your current env manually, make sure to update the following:

 ```env
 USE_MANUAL_CERTS=true